shalivan/shalivan.github.io/_posts/PSY/91-01-01-Motivation.md

 People judge an experience largely based on how they felt at its peak and at its end, rather than the total sum or average of every moment of the experience.

+### Mood

+Affect is nmotr emotion is feeling is everything is ok u fill ok.

 ##### Toxicity